ravendb/book/Intro/Intro.md

 doesn't always match the document model (binary data, for example).

-Following on this high level discussion, we'll dive into the client API and explore the advanced options RavenDB offers: from lazy requests to reduce network traffic, to the optimal way to read and write a lot of data very quickly, to peforming partial document updates, to how caching is an integral part of the client API.
+Following on this high level discussion, we'll dive into the client API and explore the advanced options RavenDB offers: from lazy requests to reduce network traffic, to the optimal way to read and write a lot of data very quickly, to performing partial document updates, to how caching is an integral part of the client API.

-We'll conclude the first part of the book with an overview of batch processing in RavenDB and how you can use highly avaliable, reliable subscriptions to manage all sorts of background tasks in your application in quite an elegant fashion.
+We'll conclude the first part of the book with an overview of batch processing in RavenDB and how you can use highly available, reliable subscriptions to manage all sorts of background tasks in your application in quite an elegant fashion.

 #### Part II — Distributed RavenDB